What determines the cost of liposuction?

 How does your choice of surgeon affect liposuction cost?

-How does geography affect liposuction cost?
+How does post-surgery care affect liposuction cost?

 What are the different parts of a liposuction quote?